 The Potable Water Service is a separate and distinct level or type of water delivery service serving 67,400 customers within the service area.
-By definition it is a water system with its' own variable and fixed expenses.
+By definition it is a water system with its' own Infrastructure, variable and fixed expenses.
 Capital investment expense for expanding service capacity is recovered by Developer fees and Property Assessment.
-Capital investment expense for capital replacement of the infrastructure of this system is recovered by Property Assessment and by the San Marcos legislation for government agencies which are exempt from taxation.
+Capital investment expense for capital replacement of the infrastructure of this system is recovered by Property Assessment and by a "San Marcos Assessment" for government agencies which are exempt from taxation.